 Tailoring email copy to your audience is not just a matter of ensuring your message is readable even with images turned off.
 It’s a matter of presenting copy in a style that is enticing, exciting, and that your readers with relate to and respond to.

 In this post, we’ll highlight key considerations when writing effective email copy, including tone, personality, conciseness, offering value to the reader, and testing.

-Start the conversation
+Start the Conversation

 We adapt language like this in everyday life – how you talk to a new client will, in most cases, be very different from how you address your partner or friends.
-And just like real life, being authentic and conversational is key to creating dialogue, regardless of whether you’re selling fashion to teens or life insurance to retirees.
+And, just like in real life, being authentic and conversational is key to creating dialogue, regardless of whether you’re selling fashion to teens or life insurance to retirees.

-Get to the point
+Get to the Point

-The Internet has many times over been blamed for turning us into lazy, keyword-seeing readers.
+The internet has been blamed many times for turning us into lazy, keyword-seeing readers.
 Whether or not this is a result of mental shortcutting or backlit screens, keep your copy clear and concise.
 The majority of readers will not read the entirety of your email, let alone large blocks of text.

-At this point, it’s worth considering the importance of a strong call-to-action – what’s in it for the reader, anyway?
-Sell with value – outline the benefits of your product and the useful ways in which it can be used.
-Identify common pain-points and how you can overcome them.
+At this point, it’s worth considering the importance of a strong call to action – what’s in it for the reader, anyway?
+A strong call to action means selling with value.
+Outline the benefits of your product and the ways in which it can be used, as well as identify common pain points and how you can overcome them.

 As many clients look towards fostering a level of engagement going much deeper than simply counting click-throughs to a landing page, it’s wise to inspire action, compelling recipients to explore your site, request more information, try new things, and return for more.